“Every room in this cottage was designed to face the lake.”

 Where timber meets the lake.

-Key design highlights include a striking timber Y-structure at the entrance that doubles as a sculptural focal point, exposed black steel beams defining the open-plan living, dining, and kitchen areas, and a dramatic Muskoka granite Rumford fireplace with guillotine door.
+Key design highlights include a timbers at the entrance, window filled west corner of the building allowing light to flood into the basement exposed black steel beams defining the open-plan living, dining, and kitchen areas, and a dramatic Muskoka granite Rumford fireplace with guillotine door.
 A cedar-clad south-facing sunroom offers a cozy evening retreat, while the primary suite features a Juliet balcony for airflow and an ensuite bath with lake views.

 The Entrance